Access Keys:

 Topics This Term:

 Our World Around Us (WAU) theme this term is ‘The Irish Famine’.
 So far, we have been learning about the cause and effect of the potato famine, as well as carrying out online research and completing artwork related to the topic.
 Looking forward, we will be learning about some of the people affected, and the choices they had to make as a result.
-Much of what we will be learning about can be explored on our 'Hunger' Google Classroom.
+Some of what we will be learning about can be explored on our 'Hunger' Google Classroom.
 This is a great resource, and we would encourage you to use it at home.

 In Maths we will be covering the topics of Sequences, Algebra, 3D shape, Co-ordinates and Data Handling.
 We will be carrying out a number of problem solving investigations related to these topics.
 Remember that mental maths is important and keep practising table facts and number bonds with your child.
 We will be focusing on the terms factors and multiples.

-Within Literacy we will be continuing our class novel, which is linked to our WAU theme and carrying out written and oral activities linked to the story.
+Within Literacy we will be continuing our class novel, which is linked to our WAU theme, and carrying out written and oral activities linked to the story.
 We have begun an exciting piece of creative writing based on a ‘crime’ committed in our school, by one of our teachers.
 Children will investigate the crime, keeping a notebook of evidence, and compile a written report for the judge and jury!

 School Supplies & Information